 No. Even if a sidewalk crosses over a private driveway, no portion of any vehicle parked in the driveway can protrude into the sidewalk.

-Not more than 1 hour.
-Police and enforcement agents are also looking for signs of active loading or unloading as stipulated by City ordinance or a citation can be issued.
+Police and enforcement agents observe vehicles in these zones for signs of active loading or unloading as stipulated by City ordinance 11-2177.
+If no activity is observed, a citation can be issued.

 What is the difference between "Commercial" and "Regular" loading zones?

 Commercial loading zones are restricted to vehicles displaying a N.C. commercial license plate and/or the company or operator name/logo with letters at least 2" or greater in size permanently affixed on both sides of the vehicle.
 Regular loading zones may be used by any motorist but only for the purpose of active loading or unloading.

 Can a large commercial vehicle be parked on a city street for any other purpose than loading and unloading?

 City ordinance 11-2176 restricts commercial vehicles from using city streets for any other purpose than for transporting, loading and unloading.
 Only small trucks, City buses and school buses are exempt from this regulation.